Vitals-Interns/intern-goals/final_challenges/final_challenges.md

 Complete as many exercises as you can before the week is through.
 Remember to READ AND FOLLOW THE DIRECTIONS.

-We will review all of the challenges on Friday, prior to your evaluation.
+We will review all of the challenges on Thursday afternoon, prior to your evaluation.

-## 1. Initial Pull Request
+## 1. Initial Pull Request (Monday)
 - In the final_challenges directory, create a directory named after yourself.
 - Copy putin.js, kanye.js, and parking_violations.js to your directory.
 - Make a new branch named after yourself.